-Alongside infection, one of the most common causes of painful intercourse is a condition known as vulvodynia.
+Alongside infection, one of the most common causes of pain during sex is a condition known as vulvodynia.
 This condition causes pain in the vulval area and can be caused by a nerve problem.

 "Vulvodynia can be a neuropathic condition," explains Anthanasias.
 "For some reason, women have more sensitive nerve endings in the vaginal area, which can cause pain."
 Vulvodynia may be classed as "provoked" or "unprovoked" - with some women experiencing almost constant pain, despite avoiding sexual intercourse.